-The application of an aqueous surface design onto paper, which can produce patterns similar to smooth marble or other kinds of stone.
+The application of an aqueous surface design onto paper or other items, which can produce patterns similar to smooth marble or other kinds of stone.
 This entry refers to the making of extremely complex repeatable patterns which require very high levels of skill.

 |Historic area of significance|

 |Current no. of professionals (sideline to main income)